carrel-gr/Alpha2MQTT/README.md

 _**Credit!** This project is entirely derived from https://github.com/dxoverdy/Alpha2MQTT (original README is [here](README-orig.md)) which is a really great bit of work.
 My hardware includes some tweaks and modernizations on that project's hardware.
 My software has changed a lot from that project, but at its core, this project is derived from that project and would not exist without that project.
 So HUGE credit and thanks._

-**What is this?** This project is a controller that connects Home Assistant to an AlphaESS system via RS485 and uses MQTT discovery to set up a ready to go integration.
+**What is this?** This project is a controller (a small hardware device) that connects Home Assistant to an AlphaESS system via RS485 and uses MQTT discovery to set up a ready to go integration.
 This is local control with NO cloud dependancy.
 Once you plug-in and turn on this A2M hardware, your ESS will appear as a unique HA/MQTT device with HA entities ready to monitor and [control](#controlling-your-ess) your AlphaESS system.
 No HA configuration is needed.
-The device and entities are ready to be used with all units, classes, fonts, unique IDs, availability and more.
+The HA device and HA entities are ready to be used with all units, classes, icons, unique IDs, and more and provides up-to-date availability status of each entity.
 Entities are ready to be used by the Energy dashboard and can be included in other [dashboards](#dashboard-example) and [automations](#automation-examples).
 This controller also provides [Operating Modes](#operating-modes) that enhance the AlphaESS functionality while making it simpler to [control](#controlling-your-ess).

 **What's Different?** The big change is that rather than being a general purpose interface between MQTT and the raw AlphaESS system data, this project is a controller specifically designed to work as a Home Assistant integration for your AlphaESS system.
 It uses MQTT discovery to be plug-and-play so that no HA configuration is needed.
 And it adds some "smart", real-time capabilities in the controller so that HA automation control is simplified.
 This also incorporates several newer versions of the [AlphaESS specs](#alphaess-specs), and has enhancements/tweaks/fixes to WiFi and RS485 functionality.

+The configuration (WiFi and MQTT settings) of this hardware itself is now done via a captive portal web interface.
+It no longer requires hard coding these values in `Definitions.h`.
+The web configurations only needs to be done once, and then the values are saved in flash.
+See the [configuration](#configuring-wifi-and-mqtt) section for details.

 ![Alpha2MQTT](Pics/Dave_HW2.jpg)